-If students expect to transfer in courses from other institutions, official transcripts must be submitted to, and evaluated by, Graduate Admissions prior to the end of University of Iowa semester, or graduation may be delayed.
+If students expect to transfer in courses from other institutions, official transcripts must be submitted to, and evaluated by, Graduate Admissions prior to the end of their first University of Iowa semester, or graduation may be delayed.
 All students must be registered at The University of Iowa during the semester the MSW is to be awarded.

-Procedure for Identifying and Referring Students Requiring Writing Skill Support
+Procedure for Identifying and Referring Students Requiring Writing Skill Support serious.

-Instructors should identify students with writing problems and refer those students to the student's faculty advisor if the problem is serious.
 The advisor may refer the student to the Writing Lab and/or develop a remediation plan utilizing the student advancement policy.